vttc08/starlight-multimedia-sop/README.md

 ### Appendix 1.1 - Taking a Screenshot

-To take a screenshot, press Command + 3.
+To take a screenshot, press Command + Shift + 3.
 It will save the screenshot in your desktop folder, which is located at ~/Desktop or the full name of /User/Starlight/Desktop.

 ### Appendix 1.2 - Spotlight
 Spotlight is a powerful search tool available on MacOS that enables users to quickly locate files, folders, and applications.
 To access Spotlight, simply press the Command + Space key combination.
 This convenient feature is particularly useful for troubleshooting audio issues by accessing the Audio settings.